mvolkmann/blog/src/nushell.md

 echo $names | as-lines # outputs each name on a separate line
 ```

-The `$it` special variable holds the output of the previous command
+The `$it` special variable holds the output of the previous command.
-so it can be used in a block.
+When used in a block passed to the `each` command,
+it holds the current iteration value.

-To access a list element at a given index, use `$name.index`.
+To access a list element at a given index, use `$name.index`
+where `$name` is a variable that holds a list.
 For example, the second element in the list above
 which is "Tami" can be accessed with `$names.1`.